FeiElysia/ViECap/README.md

 ```

 (Optional) you can also acquire the image features beforehand for evaluation.
 Make sure to modify the script if you want to adapt it to your own dataset.

+Note that if you choose not to use the provided image features from us, you should download the image source files for the COCO and Flickr30k dataset from their official websites.
+Afterwards, you should place these files into the 'ViECap/annotations/coco/val2014' directory for COCO images and the 'ViECap/annotations/flickr30k/flickr30k-images' directory for Flickr30k images.

 ```
 python images_features_extraction.py